Blady-Com/gnoga/docs/user_guide.md

 with "../../gnoga/src/gnoga.gpr";
 ```

-In the gnogacmd directory let's run make which since the first time will create our obj directory for our compiler temporaries and run our application.
+In the gnogacmd directory let's run make which since the first run of make will create our obj directory for our compiler temporaries and run our application.
+If your development environment does not include gprtools, you can replace gprbuild in the Makefile with gnatmake.

 ```
 cd ~/workspace/gnogacmd